mecid/mecid.github.io/_posts/2023-04-11-mastering-canvas-in-swiftui.md

 ![canvas-with-two-circles](/public/canvas2.png)

 As you can see in the example above, we tune the opacity of the context, and it affects all the drawing logic appearing after that line.
-The GraphicsContext type allows us to adjust many drawing process parameters, like opacity, scaling, and blend mode.
-It also allows us to add different filters using the addFilter function.
+The *GraphicsContext* type allows us to adjust many drawing process parameters, like opacity, scaling, and blend mode.
+It also allows us to add different filters using the *addFilter* function.

-The GraphicsContext type provides the stroke, fill, and clip functions, allowing us to draw any path we need.
-But it also provides the draw function allowing us to draw text and images.
+The *GraphicsContext* type provides the *stroke*, *fill*, and *clip* functions, allowing us to draw any path we need.
+But it also provides the *draw* function allowing us to draw text and images.

 ```swift
 struct ContentView: View {